zigster64/datastar.zig/README.md

-# Datastar lib for http.zig
+# Datastar lib for zig 0.16-dev

 A Zig library for 0.16 / latest async/concurrent stdlib that conforms to the Datastar SDK specification.